GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I make mistakes because I’m always operating at my limit.
-If I only stay in comfortable territory all the time, that’s not so much fun.
+> ### I am never satisfied until I have said as much as possible in a few words, and writing briefly takes far more time than writing at length.
 >
-> ~ *Donald Knuth*
+> ~ *Carl Friedrich Gauss*

 ---
 ## 🏎 Quick Facts